LewisWatson/Ginkgo-BDD-Testing-Framework-Lightning-Talk/PITCHME.md

 ## Example

-**Scenario** In order to maximise our enjoyment of apples, we need to eat them two at a time.
+**Scenario:** In order to maximise our enjoyment of apples, we need to eat them two at a time.

 ```
-Given 5 apples
+Given: 5 apples
-When I eat 2 apples
+When:  I eat 2 apples
-Then I should have 3 apples
+Then:  I should have 3 apples
-Then I should have 2 apple cores
+Then:  I should have 2 apple cores
 ```

 Note: